Carousel (advertisement): Sequence

 After a credit sequence, Carousel opens on a police officer kneeling on a parked police car.
-The camera pans across and travels past an armoured van in mid-explosion.
+The camera pans across and travels past an armoured car in mid-explosion.
 It continues to the entrance of a hospital, where two officers are engaged in a firefight with a criminal in a clown mask, while a further two are dragging a clown out of a station wagon.
 The camera passes into the hospital to a reception desk, where a clown is kicking an officer through a glass window while others come up behind him.
 The camera rotates upwards to reveal another clown/officer pair in midair after falling from a balcony above.
 The camera travels up to the second floor, through an explosion into a corridor filled with clowns and officers, with several civilians cowering against the floor.
-Passing a ward where more figures are shooting at each other, the camera reaches a clown carrying a sack of cash who has just been shot in the back, before panning right to reveal a team of officers around a man stripped to his underwear.
+Passing a ward where more figures are shooting at each other, the camera reaches a clown carrying a sack of cash who has just been shot in the back, before panning right to reveal a team of officers surrounding a man stripped to his underwear.
 The camera exits the window and returns to ground level, to the pointing officer on the car (revealed to be number 219) at the start.
 It scrolls past the officer, who hides a clown mask and a sack of cash, revealing that he is in fact one of the criminals.
 The piece then begins a fresh loop from the beginning.